Church of St. Joseph in Greenwich Village

 The Church of St. Joseph in Greenwich Village is a Roman Catholic parish church located at 365 Avenue of the Americas (Sixth Avenue) at the corner of Washington Place in the Greenwich Village neighborhood of Manhattan, New York City.
 Constructed in 1833–1834, it is the oldest church in New York City specifically built to be a Roman Catholic sanctuary.

 History

 St. Joseph's Parish was founded by Bishop John Dubois in 1829.
-At the time St. Joseph's Parish began, the population of New York, numbering 203,000, was concentrated in the southern half of Manhattan.
+At the time, the population of New York numbered roughly 203,000 and was concentrated in the southern half of Manhattan.
 Early church records indicate that St. Joseph's first congregants were predominantly Irish-Americans.
 The parish boundaries stretched from Canal Street to 20th Street, and from Broadway to the Hudson River.
-As additional parishes were created, St. Joseph's boundaries were trimmed, spanning from Houston Street to 14th Street, and from University Place to Hudson Street.
+As additional parishes were created, St. Joseph's boundaries were trimmed.
+Today they span from Houston Street to 14th Street, and from University Place to Hudson Street.